kubevela/kubevela.github.io/versioned_docs/version-v1.0/platform-engineers/cue/basic.md

 feel:  "bad"
 ```

-Another example is to use bool type as prameter.
+Another example is to use bool type as parameter.

 ```
 parameter: {